 Individuals with self-managed superannuation funds must also ensure that control of the fund is passed to a suitable person.
 This is a high-risk area for estate planning and it is important to obtain proper advice.

-For advice about superannuation death benefits or other estate planning matters, contact Althea Willis at Hornsby Wills and Probate on 0410 485 277 or by email to: althea@hornsbywillsandprobate.com.au
+For advice about superannuation death benefits or other estate planning matters, contact Althea Willis at Hornsby Wills and Probate on02 8406 1094 or by email to: info@hornsbywillsandprobate.com.au